mciantyre/teensy4-rs/CONTRIBUTING.md

 If you'd like to change

--   how the Teensy 4 starts up
 -   the Teensy 4's memory layout
 -   Teensy 4 pin definitions
 -   USB logging behaviors

 make those changes here, in the [`teensy4-rs`] project.

-### Additional Developer Dependencies

-We provide precompiled libraries to support the Teensy 4's startup and USB logging feature.
-The former represents select startup routines that are written in assembly.
-The latter is the majority of the Teensy 4's USB stack, which is written in C.

-To compile the two supporting libraries, you'll need the [GNU ARM Embedded Toolchain].
-Once you have `arm-none-eabi-gcc` on your `PATH`, you may build both libraries using `make`.
-Consult `bin/Makefile` for the relevant targets.

 ### Workflow